 Everybody's been there.

-Something comes up -- whether it's as simple as groceries for the family or complicated as home or auto repairs -- and you need money to pay for it ASAP.
+Something comes up — whether it's as simple as groceries for the family or as complicated as home or auto repairs — and you need money to pay for it ASAP.

 But without the money ready to spend in your wallet or bank account, you might decide to get the money another way.
 The two likeliest options most people in the Corpus Christi area go for are either credit cards or personal loans.